 Marathon Petroleum (MPC) Outpaces Stock Market Gains: What You Should Know

+Prior to today's trading, shares of the refiner had lost 7.54% over the past month.
+This has lagged the Oils-Energy sector's loss of 2.44% and the S&P 500's gain of 2.08% in that time.

 MPC will be looking to display strength as it nears its next earnings release, which is expected to be August 3, 2020.
-The company is expected to report EPS of -$1.37, down 179.19% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $22.64 billion, down 32.8% from the year-ago period.
+On that day, MPC is projected to report earnings of -$1.37 per share, which would represent a year-over-year decline of 179.19%.
+Meanwhile, our latest consensus estimate is calling for revenue of $22.64 billion, down 32.8% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for MPC.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for MPC should also be noted by investors.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 7.99% higher.
-MPC is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.78% higher.
+MPC is holding a Zacks Rank of #3 (Hold) right now.

 The Oil and Gas - Refining and Marketing industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 77, putting it in the top 31% of all 250+ industries.
+This group has a Zacks Industry Rank of 154, putting it in the bottom 40% of all 250+ industries.

 Click to get this free report